nhCoder/magicoon_icons/README.md

 Magicoon Icons for Flutter

-## Features
+## Whats in the package

--4000+ icons available in the package.
+- 2426+ icons available in the package.
--Icons are available in 2 different sizes.
+- Icons are available in 2 different style (filled and  regular)

 ## Usage

 Use regular icons

 ```
-Iocns(MagicoonIcons.activity_circle)
+Icon(MagicoonRegular.copy)
 ```
 Use Filled icons

 ```
-Icons(MagicoonIconsFilled.activity_circle);
+Icons(MagicoonFilled.copy);
 ```